-Stone Camp is a 3-star accommodation in the Mkhaya Game Reserve operated by Big Game Parks.
+Stone Camp is a 3-star accommodation within the Mkhaya Game Reserve, operated by Big Game Parks.
 The best way to describe Stone Camp is primitive and luxurious at the same time.
-The camp has no electricity, no WiFi and no cell phone reception, this way a visit to Stone Camp means you really go into nature!
-At night candles and a bonfire are the only source of light in the camp and the chalets are half open which gives guests the feeling that they are sleeping in the wild.
-Even though the camp has a very natural and basic feel, the rooms and facilities are very comfortable.
-The hospitable staff will make your stay very memorabe with top service and traditional dancing.
+The camp has no electricity, no Wi-Fi and no cell phone reception, helping guests to delve into nature and allow for an intimate encounter with the sights and sounds of the bush.
+When guests arrive from their game drive, candles light the pathways and a bonfire is waiting for them.
+The chalets are half open, which gives guests the feeling that they are sleeping in the wild.
+Even though the camp has a very natural and basic feeling, the rooms and facilities are very comfortable.
+Sleeping in half-open chalets may sound scary or cold, but don’t worry!
+Dangerous animals can’t access the chalets, there are mosquito nets above the beds, and at night there are enough blankets and hot water bottles in the bed to keep guests warm.
+All meals are included, as well as activities (morning and afternoon game drives, plus a guided walk during the day for guests staying longer than one night).
+After dinner, visitors will be entertained by traditional dancing.
 Children over 6 are welcome at Stone Camp.